cefn/lauf/docs/index.md

 # Lauf is code;

-Lauf does async state-management, keeping clean separation of business logic from the UI in common with Redux, Redux-Saga, Overmind, Mobx-State-Tree.

-However, by contrast to competing frameworks, it introduces the minimum of concepts and structures.
+Lauf does async state-management, keeping clean separation of business logic from the UI in common with Redux, Redux-Saga, Overmind, MobX, Mobx-State-Tree, RxJS.
+Unlike competing frameworks, it introduces the minimum of concepts and structures.

 ## Action